Flaco Jiménez

-Leonardo "Flaco" Jiménez (born March 11, 1939) is an American singer, songwriter and accordionist from San Antonio, Texas.
-He is known for playing Norteño, Tex Mex and Tejano music.
-Jiménez has been a solo performer and session musician, as well as a member of the Texas Tornados and Los Super Seven.
+Leonardo "Flaco" Jiménez (March 11, 1939 – July 31, 2025) was an American singer-songwriter and accordionist from San Antonio, Texas.
+The nickname 'Flaco' means 'skinny'.
+He is known for having played conjunto, norteño and tejano.
+Jiménez was a solo performer and session musician, as well as a member of the Texas Tornados and Los Super Seven.

-Over the course of his seven-decade career, he has received numerous awards and honors, including Lifetime Achievement Awards from the Grammys, Americana Music Awards, Tejano Music Awards, and Billboard magazine.
+Over the course of his seven-decade career, he received numerous awards and honors, including Lifetime Achievement Awards from the Grammys, Americana Music Awards, Tejano Music Awards, and Billboard magazine.

 Early life

-Jiménez, who is of Mexican descent, was born in San Antonio, Texas in 1939.
+Jiménez, who was of Mexican descent, was born in San Antonio, Texas, on March 11, 1939.
 He is descended from a line of musicians, including his father Santiago Jiménez Sr., and his grandfather Patricio Jiménez.

 He began performing at the age of seven with his father, a pioneer of conjunto music, and began recording at age fifteen as a member of Los Caporales.
 Jiménez's first instrument was the bajo sexto, but he later adopted the accordion after being influenced by his father and zydeco musician Clifton Chenier.

-He was given the nickname "Flaco" (which translates as "Skinny" into English), which was also his father's nickname.
+He was given the nickname "Flaco" (which translates in English as "Skinny"), which was also his father's nickname.